awsdocs/aws-lambda-developer-guide/doc_source/csharp-handler.md

 When creating Lambda functions, you have to provide a handler string that tells AWS Lambda where to look for the code to invoke\.
 In C\#, the format is:

  *ASSEMBLY::TYPE::METHOD* where:
 + *ASSEMBLY* is the name of the \.NET assembly file for your application\.
-When using the \.NET Core CLI to build your application, if you haven't set the assembly name using the `buildOptions.outputName` setting in project\.json, the *ASSEMBLY* name will be the name of the folder that contains your project\.json file\.
+When using the \.NET Core CLI to build your application, if you haven't set the assembly name using the `AssemblyName` property in \.csproj, the *ASSEMBLY* name will be the name of the folder that contains your \.csproj file once the build is complete\.
 For more information, see [\.NET Core CLI](csharp-package-cli.md)\.
 In this case, let's assume the folder name is `HelloWorldApp`\.
 + *TYPE* is the full name of the handler type, which consists of the *Namespace* and the *ClassName*\.
 In this case `Example.Hello`\.
 + *METHOD* is name of the function handler, in this case `MyHandler`\.